-5. Does the cyber liability insurance policy cover all state agencies?
+5. Does the small agency cyber liability insurance policy cover all state agencies?

-No, only agencies that participate in the Alliant Property Insurance Program have this cyber liability insurance coverage.
+No, only small agencies that do NOT participate in the Alliant Property Insurance Program (APIP) have this cyber liability insurance coverage.
 Check with your agency risk management office or with ORM to confirm if your agency has this coverage.